List of characters in the Breaking Bad franchise: Werner Ziegler

 Werner Ziegler (played by Rainer Bock) is a German construction engineer hired by Gustavo Fring to build his underground methamphetamine laboratory.
 After vetting by Mike Ehrmantraut, Gus chooses Werner over an overly confident French engineer because of Werner's frank explanation of the difficulties involved in the construction.
+When Gus and Mike hire Werner to supervise construction of a meth lab under Gus's industrial laundry, Werner employs several other laborers.
 When it becomes clear the job will take longer than anticipated and tempers flare among Werner's crew, Mike arranges an "R&R" outing to a strip club.
 Mike and Werner retire to a quiet bar for a personal conversation, but Mike has to return to the strip club to smooth over an altercation, and during his absence Werner drunkenly reveals construction details to other patrons at the bar.
 Werner later requests a weekend off to visit with his wife, which Mike denies.
 Werner then escapes by bypassing the security system where his crew and he are quartered.
 According to the note he left behind, he plans to visit with his wife and then return to finish the work.
 Mike tracks Werner down at a local spa, but so does Lalo Salamanca, to whom Werner mistakenly reveals construction details before Mike ends the call.
 Mike asks Gus to let Werner return to work, but Gus understands that through Werner, Lalo could learn the secret of the meth lab's construction, so he says he will send men to kill Werner.
 Mike says he will do it himself and convinces Werner to contact his wife at the airport and send her home.
 He promises that Werner's death will have an explanation that satisfies the authorities, so that his wife will not wonder what happened to him, and to return Werner's crew to Germany unharmed.
 Werner tells Mike he wants to take a last walk to look at the stars, and Mike follows and shoots him in the head.

+Kai

+Kai (played by Ben Bela Böhm) is a member of Werner Ziegler's construction crew.
+He is insolent, arrogant and belligerent, often disrespecting and being rebellious toward Mike and Werner; in fact, Werner only keeps him in his employ because Kai is his best demolition man.
+On one occasion, Kai starts a fight with fellow team member Casper over a blunder by the latter, and on another occasion he is thrown out of the club for drunkenly inappropriately touching a stripper, even arguing with the bouncer until Mike sends him home.
+After Werner's death at the hands of Mike, Gus pays the construction crew and returns them to Europe.
+As Mike gives the crew their plane tickets, Kai rationalizes Mike's killing of Werner, to which Mike angrily punches Kai in the face before he leaves for Germany.